sabomichal/akka-java-springfactory/README.md

 * router, mailbox and dispatcher can be configured directly via spring

 ## How to create an actor system
-Just define actor system singleton in the spring context using ActorSystemFactoryBean:
+Just define actor system singleton in the spring context using ActorSystemFactoryBean.
 ```xml
 <bean id="actorSystem" class="com.github.sabomichal.akkaspringfactory.ActorSystemFactoryBean">
 	<!-- actor system name -->